Karlsson scores twice, lifts Golden Knights past Ducks in OT

 ANAHEIM, Calif.
-(AP) — William Karlsson scored two goals, including the winner in overtime, and the Vegas Golden Knights continued their mastery of the Anaheim Ducks with a 3-2 victory Saturday night.
+(AP) — William Karlsson continues to make Anaheim regret trading him away.

+The Vegas center scored twice, including the winner in overtime, as the Golden Knights continued their mastery of the Ducks with a 3-2 victory Saturday night.

+“Me and Theo (defenseman Shea Theodore) always say before the games, ‘These guys didn’t want us,’ so there’s always some added motivation for these games,” said Karlsson, who has three of his five goals this season against the Ducks.

-Karlsson scored on a breakaway and put a wrist shot past John Gibson with 1:37 remaining in overtime for his fifth goal of the season.
-Karlsson also had a highlight-reel goal in the second period to give Vegas a 2-1 lead.
+Karlsson scored on a breakaway and put a wrist shot past John Gibson with 1:37 remaining in overtime.
+Karlsson also had a highlight-reel goal in the second period to give Vegas a 2-1 lead and break an eight-game goal drought.

+Karlsson, who was drafted in the second round by Anaheim in 2011 before being traded to Columbus four years later, has 12 goals in 22 games against the Ducks.
+Coincidentally, Theodore had a pair of assists in the win.

+“He’s been a little snakebit lately, so it was nice for him to get a couple,” Vegas coach Pete DeBoer said of Karlsson.
+“He was under pressure on both goals, so there was not a lot of time to think and just react.”

 Alex Pietrangelo extended his points streak to three games with a goal and an assist while Marc-Andre Fleury made 28 saves, including a pair on point-blank shots from Isac Lundestrom in overtime.